Updated: Frequently Asked Questions About the Coronavirus Aid, Relief, and Economic Security (CARES) Act

 - Individuals will be permitted to take early withdrawals, up to $100,000, without the 10% early distribution penalty from IRAs or employer plans — such as 401(k)s — provided the distribution is a coronavirus-related distribution (CRD).
 To qualify as a CRD distribution, you must meet one or both of the following criteria:

-- You, your spouse or dependent must have been been diagnosed with the virus by a test approved by the Centers for Disease Control and Prevention.
+- You, your spouse or dependent must have been diagnosed with the virus by a test approved by the Centers for Disease Control and Prevention.

 - You have experienced financial hardship because of the virus.
 The hardship might be a result of being quarantined, furloughed, laid off or losing childcare.
 Other hardships might also qualify.